justinwhall/jeffcomtb/README.md

 ## Deploying

-Simple.
+Simple!
 Merging to main deploys the website to vercel.